WwZzz/easyFL/README.md

 """
 ```

-The raw dataset should be download into ./task/dataset_name/data/raw_data, and then run the file `./benchmark/generate_fedtask.py` to get the splited dataset (.json file).
+Run the file `./generate_fedtask.py` to get the splited dataset (.json file).

 Since the task-specified models are usually orthogonal to the FL algorithms, we don't consider it an important part in this system.
 And the model and the basic loss function are defined in `./task/dataset_name/model_name.py`.
+Further details are described in `fedtask/README.md`.

 ### Method

 This module is the specific federated learning algorithm implementation.
 Each method contains two classes: the `Server` and the `Client`.

 #### Server